TAX NOTICE

 If your payment includes after-tax contributions

 You may roll over to an IRA a payment that includes after-tax contributions through either a direct rollover or a 60-day rollover.
 You must keep track of the aggregate amount of the after-tax contributions in all of your IRAs (in order to determine your taxable income for later payments from the IRAs).
 If you do a direct rollover of only a portion of the amount paid from the Plan and at the same time the rest is paid to you, the portion rolled over consists first of the amount that would be taxable if not rolled over.
-For example, assume you are receiving a distribution of $12,000, of which $2,000 is after-tax contributions.
-In this case, if you directly roll over $10,000 to an IRA that is not a Roth IRA, no amount is taxable because the $2,000 amount not rolled over is treated as being after-tax contributions.
+For example, assume you are receiving a payment of $12,000, of which $2,000 is after-tax contributions.
+In this case, if you directly roll over $10,000 to an IRA that isn’t a Roth IRA, no amount is taxable because the $2,000 amount not rolled over is treated as being after-tax contributions.
 If you do a direct rollover of the entire amount paid from the Plan to two or more destinations at the same time, you can choose which destination receives the after-tax contributions.

-You may roll over to an employer plan all of a payment that includes after-tax contributions, but only through a direct rollover (and only if the receiving plan separately accounts for after-tax contributions and is not a governmental section 457(b) plan).
+You may roll over to an employer plan all of a payment that includes after-tax contributions, but only through a direct rollover (and only if the receiving plan separately accounts for after-tax contributions and isn’t a governmental section 457(b) plan).
 You can do a 60-day rollover to an employer plan of part of a payment that includes after-tax contributions, but only up to the amount of the payment that would be taxable if not rolled over.

 If you miss the 60-day rollover deadline